General Principles Of Operative Surgery Question And Answers

 Antiseptics

-It is chemical that is applied to living tissues such as mucous membrane to reduce the number of micro organism present, through inhibition of their activity
+Antiseptics is chemical that is applied to living tissues such as mucous membranes to reduce the number of micro-organisms present, through inhibition of their activity

 Antiseptics Requirements: